Student Leadership & Engagement

 • Faculty involved in demonstrations must adhere to applicable university policies.

-• If faculty are involved in organizing demonstrations, they should ensure compliance with guidelines provided by Public Safety and other university officials.
+• If faculty are involved in organizing demonstrations, they should ensure compliance with guidelines provided by Public Safety and other university officials in accord with the University’s policies on harassment and consistent with the preservation of academic freedom.

 • Any employee participation in demonstrations must be outside of their working hours and should not otherwise interfere with their job responsibilities.